-The Oak Tree Federation schools considers that the promotion and continuance of a positive, healthy and safe school community ethos depends upon all members of the school community contributing to and being responsible for maintaining this.
-The school therefore actively encourages any individual with a concern or complaint to raise it as soon as possible within the process described.

-For the same reason, the the Oak Tree Federation schools strongly discourages the use of social media in this respect, and asks parents and carers and others of the school community not to post on social media any issues which should more appropriately be dealt with within the school processes for concerns and complaints.
+The Oak Tree Federation schools consider that the promotion and continuance of a positive, healthy and safe school community ethos depends upon all members of the school community contributing to and being responsible for maintaining this.
+The school therefore actively encourages any individual with a concern to raise it as soon as possible within the process described.
+For the same reason, The Oak Tree Federation schools strongly discourage the use of social media in this respect, and asks parents and carers and others of the school community not to post on social media any issues which should more appropriately be dealt with within the school processes for concerns and complaints.